Key Decision Criteria for Your B2B Online Shop Based on Shopware

 Regional assortment control

-Shopware Check: The Customer Streams feature and appropriate B2B extensions enable customer-specific assortments.
+Shopware Check: With the Customer Streams feature and corresponding B2B extensions, customer-specific assortments can be realized.
 However, complexity increases with the number of customer groups and assortment variants.
-Pay particular attention to performance in this area.
+Pay close attention to performance.

-Management of multiple locations within one customer account
+Management of multiple locations under one customer account

 Budget limits for individual users or departments

-Shopware Check: The standard Shopware version offers little functionality in this regard.
-B2B plugins can expand these features, but you should precisely determine whether the offered role concepts fit your internal processes.
-Often, custom adaptations are necessary here.
+Shopware Check: The standard Shopware version offers little functionality in this area.
+While B2B plugins expand this, verify if the offered role concepts fit your internal processes.
+Individual adjustments are often necessary.

 Efficiency is crucial in B2B purchasing: